 2. Space around the food

-If you have equal amounts of say veggies for roasting and cram one sample into a small roasting dish but spread the other sample out on your largest rimmed baking sheet, there will be a significant difference in the time each takes to cook.
+If you have equal amounts of for example, veggies for roasting and you cram one sample into a small roasting dish but spread the other sample out on your largest rimmed baking sheet, there will be a significant difference in the time each takes to cook.

 3. Shelf Height / Position in the Oven